BhavyaMittal24/FaceRecognitiontrackAttendancePortal/README.md

 The face photo of the student who is kicked out will not be counted next time taking the attendance.
 In the attendance list page, the lecturer can visualize the attendance data by clicking the "Attendance Record" button in the action tab.<br>
 After the attendance, the teacher can even close the attendance room so that no more transactions will be done by students.

+This was a part of my MS Engage Project